Using pre-commitments (Ex-ante Pledges) to reduce unethical behavior and improve regulatory efficiency

 (with Dr. Serge Egelman from UC Berkeley, and his team)

 This ongoing project, funded by the NSF-BSF joint grant program, examines how to customize and personalize computer security warning and nudges, according to users' individual differences, and how to mitigate present bias in computer users' security choices.
-Read more here.
+Working Paper

 Reducing water consumption using social norm nudges

-(with the Israeli Water Authority and Mr. Itay Sisso)
+(for the Israeli Water Authority with Mr. Itay Sisso)

-In a large-scale field study, we explore different pro-enviornment nudges of social norms and their effects on actual water consumption.
+In a large-scale field study, we explored different pro-enviornment nudges of social norms and their effects on actual water consumption.
+The project led to a mandate for all water corporations in Israel to display comparative information in consumers' water bill - Field Research Report (Hebrew)

 Doctoral Research Projects (see posters below)